DeepRank/deeprank/README.md

 #----------------------------------------------------------------------
 ```

 This defines a sinple CNN containing all the layers defined in the two list.
 So we first have the convolutional block that here contains a series of conv3d and pool3d and then two fully connected layers.
-This will automatically write a file called model.py and containing the cnn class that can be used in the training.
+This will automatically write a file called `model.py` and containing the model class that can be used in the training.

 #### Random Model Generator